Lesson video

 When light is detected, it is indicated by an LED, which could be changed to an audible alarm.

-As the light level increases, the LDRs resistance decreases, allowing a small current to flow to the base of the transistor.
+As the light level increases, the LDR's resistance decreases, allowing a small current to flow to the base of the transistor.

 This then allows a larger current to flow between the collector and emitter, switching on the LED.

-Your first task, label the components in this circuit.
+Label the components in this circuit.

-Identify the input process and output component from this circuit and explain the function of this circuit.
+Identify the input, process, and output component from this circuit.

-Okay, let's check, well done.
+Okay, let's check.

 Label the components.